ovh/utask/README.md

 foreach: '{{.step.prefixStrings.children | toJson}}'
 ```

-It's possible to configure the strategy used to run each elements: default strategy is `parallel`: each elements will be run in parallel to maximize throughput ; `sequence` will run each element when the previous one is done, to ensure the sequence between elements.
-It can be declared in the template as is:
+It's possible to configure the strategy used to run each elements:
+- `parallel` (default): each elements will be run in parallel to maximize throughput
+- `sequence`: will run each element when the previous one is done, to ensure the sequence between elements.

+It can be declared in the template like this:
 ```yaml
 foreach_strategy: "sequence"
 ```

 #### Resources <a name="resources"></a>

-Resources are a way to restrict the concurrency factor of certain operations, to control the throughput and avoid dangerous behavior e.g. flooding the targets.
+Resources are a way to restrict the concurrency factor of operations, to control the throughput and avoid dangerous behavior (e.g. flooding the targets).

 High level view: